samsch/transition-height/README.md

 - Number [default: `.2`]

 This is a numeric value in seconds which controls how long the transition takes.

+### props.collapsed
+- Boolean

+The prop allows you to transition between 0px height and the content height without changing the contents (which are hidden with `overflowY: hidden`).

 ## ES support
 This library is compiled with Babel to support IE11, last 3 Safari, and last 2 Chrome and Firefox.
 Publically, it expects ES6 methods/objects to exist (natively or polyfilled).
 Realistically, you could test it and find that it might work in a pure ES5 environment.